IPS-Eye-White

 Yet, Pentecostals have somehow decided that just one of the listed signs identifies Spirit baptized believers.
 Any attempt to prove one is a believer by swallowing strychnine or by handling a venomous snake would be seen as extreme foolishness at best.
 We handle both poison and deadly snakes with extreme caution, and do not go looking for sick people to heal nor demons to cast out in order to prove we are true disciples of Christ.

 Sadly, snake handling is still practised by some small groups in remote areas of states like Tennessee and W. Virginia.
 I guess they assume that because something happened to someone in the Bible centuries ago, it automatically becomes a pattern for all believers in all subsequent ages.
 This is simply not the case.
-Just because Paul suffered no ill effects from being bitten by a viper, doesn't mean that every other, or even any other believer will escape all consequences.
+Just because Paul suffered no ill effects from being bitten by a viper, doesn't mean that other believers will escape all consequences.
 In fact, it is no surprise that this kind of unbiblical practice has ended in tragedy.
 A few years ago the 43 year old pastor of a small church in Appalachia died of a snake bite - as did his father before him.
 In any case, Paul's encounter with the viper was an accident.
 He didn't go looking for deadly snakes to prove anything.

 The Purpose of Tongues - A 'Sign' To Unbelievers in Acts